 Gym owners must use reasonable care to discover any unsafe conditions; they are also responsible for fixing dangerous conditions and warn the gym members about those dangers.
 In case a property owner is unable to fix the dangerous condition he must put up a notice or warning of the hazard.
 A person injured in fitness center may be able to recover damages for medical bills, hospital bills, physical or occupational therapy, medical supplies, lost wages, pain and suffering, lost earning capacity, punitive damages and property damage.

 Legal Defenses to Gym Accidents Involving Members or Patrons

 The more popular legal defenses that fitness facilities such as LA Fitness or 24 Hour Fitness may use to defend gym accident lawsuits include the following defenses.

-Assumption of Risk Defense
+Assumption of Risk Defense in Gym Accidents

 Assumption of risk is a legal defense that makes liable a person who engaged in strenuous physical activity.
 The gym owners can prove that the victim assumed the risk of injury, knew he could get hurt at the gym and chose to join anyway.

 Generally, most gyms and fitness facilities require their members to sign a waiver of liability.
 While, others gyms or fitness centers may post disclaimers that all members are working out at their own risk.